bluccino/old-tutorial/README.md

 model which controls one of the 4 sets of buttons and LEDs .
 ```

 This sounded promising, especially the phrase 'simple'.
 When we examined the 'simple application' we found one source file main.c which has 647 lines.
-Whoppa - more than 600 lines of source code and such an application is termed simple?
+Whoppa - more than 600 lines of source code and such an application is termed 'simple'?
 Let's go back to the year 1978 when Brian W. Kernighan and Dennis M. Ritchie published their book "The C Programming Language".
-In a very early section they present the world's most famous program:
+In a very early section they presented the world's most famous program:

 ![image](https://user-images.githubusercontent.com/17394277/145695547-f0345886-8ad6-487f-973e-6e99c6c4ccbc.png)